sameerkumaragrawal/GEM/README.md

 <b>Features:</b>
 ★ No ads
-★ Handle multiple groups
+★ Handle multiple groups with members imported from phone contacts
 ★ Add events involving the group, for e.g. in a restaurant where a few individuals pay for all or some, or involving just an individual member in the group
 ★ Add a cash transfer transaction (cash return) involving 2 individuals
+★ Edit, delete and restore previous events
-★ Provides a possible solution for settlement
+★ Possible solution for easy settlement
 ★ View and filter history of events and cash transfers for one or all members
 ★ View each individual's total payment and consumption within the group
-★ Edit, delete and restore previous events
+★ Multiple currency support

 Whats New
 ==========